Leerrooy95/Tech_Consolidation_Map/README.md

+### Tech Consolidation, Foreign Influence, and Oversight Gap Investigation

+New and Important Document (05December2025), Audit By GemeniAI Pro:

+THE ASYMMETRIC STATE A Forensic Audit of Transnational Tech.pdf

+Investigating DOGE's Dissolution and Oversight.pdf

+**Mapping Asymmetric Nexus Power Layers.pdf**

 ## 🗂️ Linked Case Studies
 This repository serves as the central map.
 For detailed forensic evidence on specific layers, see the attached sub-projects: